 I had always assumed that I would go back to work after my delivery, but when I looked at my daughter and she smiled at me, I knew she needed me around to feed, clean and cuddle her.
 I would take advantage of my time and spend it with her whether it was by while eating, watching a movie, dancing on our favourite numbers, singing on Smule (Follow me) or going for a walk.
 I knew I wanted to be available.

-I AM DEPENDENTLY INDEPENDENT: I call myself an INDEPENDENT SAHM (stay at home mom) as I supervise the household chores, keep the babies smiling, drive them to their schools and back, take them out to play or have an ice-cream, run outdoor errands, pay the bills and also travel alone with the little ones!
+I call myself an INDEPENDENT SAHM (stay-at-home-mom) as I supervise the household chores, keep the babies smiling, drive them to their schools and back, take them out to play or have an ice-cream, run outdoor errands, pay the bills and also travel alone with the little ones!
 Of course, all this under the funding by my darling husband!
 So, despite being financially dependent, I’m also free from anyone’s authority.

-I WORK FROM MY COMFORT ZONE: Patrick Overton once said, “When you walk to the edge of all the light you have and take that first step into the darkness of the unknown, you must believe that one of two things will happen.
+Patrick Overton once said, “When you walk to the edge of all the light you have and take that first step into the darkness of the unknown, you must believe that one of two things will happen.
 There will be something solid for you to stand upon or you will be taught to fly.”
 I diligently believed in this quote all through my postpartum days with hopes that my depression, loneliness and boredom would soon come to an end.
 Today, I have found my ways, past all that, and I work from home, like many mothers, while my kids are asleep or away at school.
-So, here I am now, a writer, brand influencer (My Instagram link), product and food reviewer (My Zomato link), dancer and photographer besides being a mother of two little people.
+So, here I am now, a writer, brand influencer (My Instagram link), product and Google reviewer, dancer and photographer besides being a mother of two little people.